rajeshvkothari/oom/GIN_README_2508.md

       remotePubKey=/opt/app/config/cciPrivateKey
 	  ```

-	  Note1: IP_of_server if we want to deploy sdwan, firewall then use IP_of_demo_server(which we created in Pre Deployment).

-			if we want to deploy firewall, sdwan & oran models then use IP_of_bonap_server(which we created in Pre Deployment).

-			IP_OF_DMaap_Server is a server which we created in Pre Deployment.
+	  Note1: IP_of_server should be set to IP_of_demo_server for deploying sdwan, firewall and it should be set to IP_of_bonap_server for deploying oran models.

 	  Note2: cciPrivateKey is the Key to login/ssh into AWS.

     - Build helm charts: